junxit/us-congress-bills-112/metadata.md

 - 2012-05-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 412.
 - 2012-05-24 — Passed Senate without amendment by Voice Vote. (consideration: CR S3655-3657; text as passed Senate: CR S3656-3657)
 - 2012-05-24 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S3655-3657; text as passed Senate: CR S3656-3657)
+- 2012-05-25 — Message on Senate action sent to the House.
+- 2012-05-29 — Received in the House.
+- 2012-05-29 — Referred to the House Committee on Foreign Affairs.